 When we communicate in a business environment, obscure jargon is an occupational hazard.
 Given how specialised are many industries and work environments, it’s natural that people will use a certain amount of terminology that won’t always make much sense to outsiders.
 The trouble is when this language is used in inappropriate contexts, or when it becomes so vague and jumbled as to be impenetrable even to its target audience.

-Business depends on presenting a positive and knowledgeable front.
+According to a recent article in wie Aktien kaufen, business depends on presenting a positive and knowledgeable front.
 It’s generally considered important to reassure stockholders and potential clients and investors – to talk the talk, and to downplay fears and bad news.
 Markets are notoriously sensitive.
 But there’s a fine line between optimism and fancy.
 Some people make a habit of bluffing; they conceal or avoid the truth through the use of gobbledegook peppered with buzzwords and clichés.
 For example: